phaengkham/flutterProject/README.md

 my name is phaengkham my wife name is la and my kid name is baby, now I came to work in Vientiane so I miss my familly so much.
-I will payatention to learn flutter for make my work get me much salary, flutter, you love me, please.
+I will payatention to learn flutter for make my work get me much salary, flutter, you love me, please. my baby I miss you so much, I will go to visit you in this month

 ## Getting Started